Crystal14w/Chat-with-Multiple-PDFs-LangChain-and-Python/README.md

 ## Where to find the tutorial - MultiPDF Chat App

-    You can find the tutorial for this project on [YouTube](https://www.youtube.com/watch?v=dXxQ0LR-3Hg).
+    You can find the tutorial for this project on [YouTube] (https://www.youtube.com/watch?v=dXxQ0LR-3Hg).

 ## Introduction